BA/Leverhulme Small Research Grants 2021 guidance notes

 It is recommended that you check that your application is submitted in time.
 To see the details of the host organisation approver and to check the status of your application, you should log into the British Academy Flexi-Grant® GMS and click on the link to the Application Portal where a summary of your application will be displayed.

-Assessors will also evaluate the ability of the applicant(s) to undertake the proposed research, taking into account their track record in terms of publication, their academic age and stage of career.
+Assessors will evaluate the ability of the applicant(s) to undertake the proposed research, taking into account their track record in terms of publication, their academic age and stage of career.
 Backlogs of publication (including any reasons given by applicants) may be taken into account in assessing the current proposal.

 Comparative judgements about value for money may be considered at the final stage of assessment.
 Any special case made for endangered or emerging fields may be taken into account at the final stage of assessment.